-When you no longer want a resource to have an effect inside of a build, you must remove it from the library that contains that resource and create a new build.
+When you no longer want a resource to have an effect inside a build, you must remove it from the library that contains that resource and create a new build.

-Note that resources in libraries are interdependent.
+Important: Resources in libraries are interdependent.
 Removing a resource from a build may change the behavior of other resources in the build.

 The removal process works a little differently depending on which state the library is in.

 Resources in Development libraries can be directly manipulated.